6147 Helen C. White

 “Wittgenstein, Heidegger, Derrida”

-Richard Begam (Editor).
+Richard Begam (co-editor with Matthew Wilson Smith).
 Modernism and Opera.
 Johns Hopkins University Press, 2016.

 At first glance, modernism and opera may seem like strange bedfellows—the former hostile to sentiment, the latter wearing its heart on its sleeve.
 And yet these apparent opposites attract: many operas are aesthetically avant-garde, politically subversive, and socially transgressive.
 From the proto-modernist strains of Richard Wagner’s Parsifal through the twenty-first-century modernism of Kaija Saariaho’s L’amour de loin, the duet between modernism and opera, at turns harmonious and dissonant, has been one of the central artistic events of modernity.
 Despite this centrality, scholars of modernist literature only rarely venture into opera, and music scholars generally return the favor by leaving literature to one side.
 But opera, that grand cauldron of the arts, demands that scholars, too, share the stage with one another.